Entering the European market for coconut water

 The food industry segment that is relevant for coconut water sales consists mainly of different beverage manufacturers.
 It is expected that this food industry segment will continue to grow, due to increasing demand for reduced sugar and plant-based drinks.
 The most common final users of coconut water include the following:

-• Plant-based drink (such as dairy replacement drinks) producers use coconut water to give natural sweetness to no-sugar-added products.
+- Plant-based drink (such as dairy replacement drinks) producers use coconut water to give natural sweetness to no-sugar-added products.

 Food service

 The food service segment still offers limited possibilities for selling coconut water.
 The food service segment is usually supplied by specialised distributors.
-Currently, coconut water is served in a relatively small number of restaurants, including ethnic South East Asian types of restaurants.
+Currently, coconut water is served in a relatively small number of restaurants, including ethnic South East Asian restaurants.
 Interestingly, some opportunities can be found among suppliers of cocktail bars, as several cocktails use coconut water as an ingredient.

-Through what channels does coconut water end up on the end-market?
+Through what channels does coconut water end up on the end market?

 The most important channel for coconut water in Europe is represented by retail suppliers (branded coconut water) and beverage ingredient importers.
-Some importers might be interested in establishing long-term cooperation and packing coconut water directly in the producing countries.
+Some importers might be interested in establishing long-term cooperation and packing coconut water directly in producing countries.
 There are also several alternative channels, such as ethnic food importers, agents, vending machines or food service suppliers.

-Figure 2: European market channels for coconut water
+Figure 4: European market channels for coconut water

 Importer (wholesaler/ingredient supplier)